SIS-SS 2020: The 3rd IEEE International Workshop on Smart IoT Sensors & Social Systems for eHealth & Well-Being Applications

 - Wearable devices and systems of wearable devices,

-- Biometric data collection: optimization and fusion,
+- Biometric data collection: optimisation and fusion,

 - Social applications and gamification for eHealth and Well-Being,